Barry Streek

-Barry Streek (30 August 1948 – 21 July 2006) was a South African political journalist and anti-apartheid activist.
+Barry Streek (30 August 1948 – 21 July 2006) was a liberal South African political journalist and anti-apartheid activist.

 Early life and education

-Barry Streek was educated at Michaelhouse in Kwazulu-Natal after which he completed his national service in the South African Navy in 1966.
-At the time national service was mandatory for all white males of a certain age in South Africa.
+Barry Streek was educated at Michaelhouse in Kwazulu-Natal where he wrote for and was a member of the board of the Beacon, a student run journal.
+After which he completed his mandatory national service in the South African Navy in 1966.
 From 1967 to 1970 Streek studied politics and law at Rhodes University in Grahamstown, while contributing to the Daily Dispatch and other publications.